 WHY DO I NEED IT?

-- You cannot buy student health insurance after you are already sick or injured.
-(Pre-existing Condition Rule)
+cannot buy most student health insurance after you are already sick or injured.
+The

 The Affordable Care Act (ACA) is a U.S. federal government law.
-However, most student health plans, do not have to comply with ACA.
-Although, F-1 students are eligible to buy insurance through ACA health exchanges, the enrollment times
+However, many student

 CHOOSING A PLAN

-- Do not go to the hospital emergency room if you have a condition that can be treated at a clinic.
+Do not go to the hospital emergency room if you have a condition that can be treated

-- Make sure that you go to providers authorized by your insurer.
+at a clinic.
+Make sure that you go to providers authorized by your insurer.
+Get

 Do not buy Compass Care.
 The coverage is very low and does not cover pregnancy.